 Garrick Turrell, a convicted Missouri serial killer, escapes from jail during a prison transfer.
 Avoiding the police roadblocks, he makes his way across country.
 Meanwhile, Sarah, his former girlfriend, is trying to place her life back together.
 She is the one who discovered that Garrick was a killer and called the police.
 She has been attending AA to deal with her drinking problem.
 There she meets and becomes involved with another attendee Kevin.

 Adam Wingard has been a name on the rise in recent years.
 Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory horror Pop Skull (2007), followed by the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011), the latter being co-directed with Joe Swanberg who is one of his actors here.
-Wingard gained increasingly wider recognition with the subsequent home invasion horror film You’re Next (2011), The Guest (2014) about a psychopathic Iraq War veteran, Blair Witch (2016) and Death Note (2017).
+Wingard gained increasingly wider recognition with the subsequent home invasion horror film You’re Next (2011), The Guest (2014) about a psychopathic Iraq War veteran, Blair Witch (2016), Death Note (2017) and Godzilla vs. Kong (2021).
 He has also directed episodes of a number of multi-director anthologies, including The ABCs of Death (2012), V/H/S (2012) and V/H/S/2 (2013).

-I have generally enjoyed most of Adam Wingard’s feature films so far (not the same of which I can say when it comes to his anthology segments), although I cannot help but that all of them have the potential to have been far better works if Wingard had pushed the material a little further.
+I have generally enjoyed most of Adam Wingard’s feature films so far (although cannot say the same of which I can say when it comes to his anthology segments).
+I cannot also help but think that all of his films have the potential to have been far better works if Wingard had pushed the material a little further.
 A Horrible Way to Die was the first Adam Wingard I found a fully satisfying experience and would have to call it his best film to date.

 With A Horrible Way to Die, Adam Wingard has embraced the mumblecore movement – indeed, he even casts a director Joe Swanberg who has made the mumblecore film his home territory.
 This is a kitchen sink serial killer film.
 One where everything is shot in terms of grainy handheld camerawork that is constantly wandering around in focus but usually stays in closeups on the central characters.
 The effect evokes an unusual intimacy.